jenkinsci/design-library-plugin/README.md

-# Jenkins UI sample plugin
+# Jenkins Design Library

+TODO update this before merge

 This fake plugin shows Jenkins developers how to build user interfaces using Jenkins UI components.